nihole/ACY/README.md

 cd example1
 ../create_collection.py ../template.j2 all.yml > all.json
 ```
-6. Upload this file in POSTMAN
+6. Upload this file in Postman

 7. RUN this collection